shubh4122/ytDownloader/README.md

 - Make minor changes to let user download just single videos too
 - Introduce start and stop pointers, so we can download playlist in parts.
 - Exception Handling
+- Do something so the videos maintain order, once downloaded.
+Maybe add numbers to their name before downloading
 - ....